 But the public mood turned against him.
 The excesses of his troops earned him the lasting nickname ‘The Butcher’.
 He never won another battle and resigned his command a few years later.

 By restricting French interference at home, Culloden paved the way for global expansion.
-It also safeguarded the succession of the House of Hanover, ancestors of the present Queen Elizabeth II.
+It also safeguarded the succession of the House of Hanover, ancestors of the present King Charles III.
 The events that followed united the nation in such a way that, over 270 years later, Culloden remains the last battle to have been fought on British soil.

 Within ten years of the battle, highlanders were being recruited into the British Army in large numbers to fight in Germany and North America.
 By the time Sir Walter Scott was writing in the early 19th century, highland derring-do had become cloaked in romantic legend.
 And - in stark contrast to the harsh measures employed in the wake of Culloden - King George IV, and later Queen Victoria, gave the royal seal of approval to all things emanating from the highlands of Scotland.